 former resident of san francisco, now seattle. in love with film, vinyl records, art, danish modern design, and misanthropes. i have two dogs, who i love better than all humans. completed my phd some years ago and get paid to be a scientist. approved by most parents.

-an east coast, direct, non-believing jew who is a music/film/pizza/bagel snob with a firm handshake and a half-read New Yorker collection that keeps growing in size. you're not going to see any pictures of yoga poses, sports jerseys, or cuddling with sedated tigers in this profile.
+an east coast, assertive, non-believing jew who is a pizza and bagel snob with a firm handshake and a half-read New Yorker collection that keeps growing in size. you're not going to see any pictures of yoga poses, sports jerseys, or cuddling with sedated tigers in this profile.

 enjoy these sounds. think of it as a soundtrack to the rest of this profile.

 in a sisyphean hell of brushing away dog hair

 in search of gems at estate sales